The Napa Wine Project

 The “great hall” is the largest room in the estate and is very well decorated including a knights armor, miniature canons, spears, and old muskets.
 And the guns still work.
 An interesting book sits upstairs on one of the tables – titled “Chicks with Guns”.
 The photographer traveled across the country taking pictures of women from all walks of life posing with their guns.
 Of all the photographs she took, the front cover is of Greg and Petra’s daughter Greta.

 Greg and Petra have been fortunate to have not needed to do a lot of marketing.
 Petra says, “every bottle is our salesperson” referring to how they get new clients.
 New customers come through word of mouth or by trying their wine in restaurants or with friends.
 Visits are on a very limited basis for the serious wine enthusiast.
 Tastings are private and are strictly by appointment.
-For more information and to join their mailing list, visit: www.martinestate.com
+Select vintages of the Martin Estate wines are also available for purchase at Maison Fayard in downtown Napa.
+For more information, to purchase current release or library wines and or to join their mailing list, visit: www.martinestate.com

 Would love to speak with Mr. Martin about another subject, a gift from the WM Cody family to Annie Oakley and Frank Butler.
 I am on the board for the Annie Oakley Center Foundation, Garst Museum.
 The Fish Knife set was just given to us, a long with Frank Butlers shotgun.
 We need more information on the knife set.